Take Me Down to Paradise Hillin’, Where the Grass is Green and the Girls are Swillin’

 They were sold out of two of their six wines during my visit.
 Granted, they were brand new and that, to me, speaks to early success.
 Or poor planning.
 Or both.

-Paradise Hills opened in May 201 and I visited a few months later.
-I’m sure they’ve since improved their customer service and selections.
+Paradise Hills opened in May 2011 and I visited a few months later.
+I’m sure they’ve since improved their volume and selections.

 The wine I had was not good.
 It tasted like I could have made it in my garage.
 But I really like the name, since it pays homage to the nearby spot where General George Washington led the troops through on his way to fight the Brits back in the day.
 Props for that.